-- Academy for Professional Excellence Child Welfare Mobile Applications: Currently offers 11 mobile apps focused on child welfare related topics that workers can reference to support them in the field.
-New relevant apps are also in development. - O Mobile apps include: After 18, Basic Interviewing, Child Development Milestones, CSEC Engaging Foster Youth, Comprehensive Assessment Tool's (CAT) Tools and Definitions, Safety Organized Practice (SOP) Tool, Definiciones basicas de Recursos de Seguridad Organizada (SOP), Elements of Sexual Abuse, Indian Child Welfare Act (ICWA), Keys to Engagement, CA Welfare and Institutions Codes for Child Welfare Services. - For a description of each app and to download (free) visit: https://theacademy.sdsu.edu/resources-and-tools/ - Los Angeles County Department of Children and Family Services (LA DCFS) Mobile Client Portal: The Mobile Client Portal (MCP) is a mobile web application developed to provide DCFS Children's Social Workers (CSWs) easy, safe, and secure access to children's records regardless of location -whether in the office, or in the field conducting a family visit or an investigation.
+- Academy for Professional Excellence Child Welfare Mobile Applications: The Academy currently offers 11 mobile apps focused on child welfare-related topics that workers can reference to support them in the field.
+New relevant apps are also in development. - Mobile apps include: After 18, Basic Interviewing, Child Development Milestones, CSEC Engaging Foster Youth, Comprehensive Assessment Tool's (CAT) Tools and Definitions, Safety Organized Practice (SOP) Tool, Definiciones basicas de Recursos de Seguridad Organizada (SOP), Elements of Sexual Abuse, Indian Child Welfare Act (ICWA), Keys to Engagement, CA Welfare and Institutions Codes for Child Welfare Services. - Los Angeles County Department of Children and Family Services (LA DCFS) Mobile Client Portal: The Mobile Client Portal (MCP) is a mobile web application developed to provide DCFS Children's Social Workers (CSWs) easy, safe, and secure access to children's records regardless of location -whether in the office, or in the field conducting a family visit or an investigation.
 The MCP application gives workers the flexibility to be more productive and efficient, allowing for more time to be spent with clients to ensure and improve child safety, permanency, and service.